-Omar Román De Jesús
+Omar Román de Jesús

 "I am a queer, puertorriqueño choreographer and company director who creates rhythmic narratives through classical and contemporary dance forms, improvisation, and dance theater techniques."